Pottsville Maroons: Boston Bulldogs

-Striegel sold the club during the offseason to a New England-based partnership that included Maroons' standout, George Kenneally.
+Striegel sold the club during the offseason to a New England–based partnership that included Maroons' standout, George Kenneally.
 The new owners relocated the franchise to Boston prior to the 1929 season, where it was renamed the Bulldogs.
-The Bulldogs would be the first of a string of unsuccessful attempts at establishing an NFL team in Massachusetts and would be followed by the Boston Redskins in the 1930s and the Boston Yanks in the 1940s.
-Not until the American Football League's Patriots (established in 1960) joined the NFL in 1970 would the league be able to establish a permanent presence in New England's most populous market (and even that team required a hostile takeover to prevent being relocated in the 1990s).
+The Bulldogs would be the first of a string of unsuccessful attempts at establishing an NFL team in Massachusetts, followed by the Boston Redskins in the 1930s (which relocated to Washington D.C. in 1937) and the Boston Yanks in the 1940s (which folded in 1948).
+It was not until 1970, when the American Football League's Patriots, (established in 1960) joined the NFL that the league were able to establish a permanent presence in New England's most populous market: in this regard, the Patriots required a hostile takeover to avoid being relocated in the 1990s.

 Six veteran Maroons players made the move with the team.
 Dick Rauch also returned to the fold, resuming his position as head coach.
 Based at Boston's Braves Field, the Bulldogs nonetheless had a two-game swan song in their old stomping grounds, defeating both the Buffalo Bison on October 27 at Minersville Park and the Orange Tornadoes on October 29 at Mitchell Field.
 The team folded at season's end with a 4–4–0 record.

 Because the Washington Redskins began in 1932 as the Boston Braves, some Pottsville backers, with help from a few writers, have suggested that the team descended from the Maroons by way of the Boston Bulldogs.
 The 1932 Boston franchise, however, had no relationship to the 1929 Bulldogs (that team instead descended from the Tornadoes, by way of the 1931 Cleveland Indians).

 Today

 In 1963, the NFL created a special committee to investigate the 1925 controversy.
 The committee brought the Maroons' claim to a team owners meeting that year, where the owners voted 12–2 in favor of keeping the championship with the Cardinals.
-That same year, the surviving members of the Maroons carved their own championship trophy out of coal, and presented it to the Pro Football Hall of Fame, where it can be seen today.
+That same year, the surviving members of the Maroons donated their own championship trophy out of coal that they carved back in 1925, and presented it to the Pro Football Hall of Fame, where it can be seen today.